Biblioklept/biblioklept.github.io/guides/dahminstall/index.md

 Adds a detection meter to the stealth section of diamond heist.
 A la PAYDAY 2.
 - [No Mercy Helper](https://modworkshop.net/mod/34152)
 Adds ! waypoints above civilian's heads who are at risk of running for the alarm buttons.

+### DAHM's Discord Server
+[Here] is the discord server if you need any support **WITH DAHM ITSELF** or are interested in talking to the community there.